bgokden/veri/README.md

 I have worked in different roles as a Data Engineer, Data scientist and a Software Developer.
 In many projects, I wanted a scalable approach to vector space search which is not available.
 I wanted to optimise the data ingestion and data querying into one tool.

-Veri is meant to be scale.
+Veri is meant to scale.
 Each Veri instance tries to synchronise its data with other peers and keep a statistically identical subset of the general vector space.

 ## What does statistically identical mean?